Discrete-symmetry-adapted Markov chain Monte Carlo for the electro-elasticity of polymers: chain taut, collapse, and order: Statistical mechanics formulation

 where $\dipoleSusceptibility$ is the dipole susceptibility tensor, $\susPara$ and $\susPerp$ are the dipole susceptibility along $\nvec$ and the susceptibility in plane orthogonal to $\nvec$, respectively, $\efield$ is the local electric field, and $\vperm$ is the vacuum permittivity.
+We call a polymer chain ``field-aligning'' (FA) when $\susPara > \susPerp$ and ``field-disaligning'' (FD) when $\susPara < \susPerp$.
 The electrostatic interaction of a single monomer with $\efield$ has two contributions: the energy associated with separating charges and the electric potential of a dipole in an electric field~\cite{grasinger2020statistical}~\footnote{Where $\dipoleSusceptibility^{-1}$ denotes the generalized inverse of $\dipoleSusceptibility$.}:

 where $\dsus = \susPerp - \susPara$.